wdi-sg/code-review-desmond-shimei/project1/desmond.md

 #### Project Purpose

-Create a two-player game with scores and winning functions.
-Desmond created a quiz to test players on their knowledge of Singapore.
+Desmond created a two-player quiz to test players on their knowledge of Singapore.
+Each player gets to answer 5 random questions.
+The player with highest point wins.

 #### Project Organization

 #### Features

-* Variables
-  * Created list of questions using variables
-* Feature 2
+* Points system
-  * Explanation on how it's implemented
+  * Points are given to each player upon correct answers.
-* Feature 3
+* Buttons
-  * Explanation on how it's implemented
+  * Players select their answers with true and false buttons.
+If answer is correct, points will be added for the corresponding player.
+Replay button allows players to play the game again with another randomly generated set of questions.

-#### Areas of Job-well-done (Code, Organization)
+#### Areas of Job-well-done

 * Organization
-  * Very very neat and well organized codes.
-Very easy to read and understand.
+  * Very neat and well organized codes.
+* Code
+  * Given names are clear, easy to read and to understand.
-* Attribute 2
+* Constructor Object
-  * Explanation on why you found it successful or elegant
+  * Suitable use of constructor objects.
+Looks like the objects helped keep codes organized!

-#### Areas of erm..
-(Code, Organization)
+#### Areas for Improvement

-* Attribute 1
+* Unused marking
-  * Explanation on how it could be improved
+  * line 51: is that an unused '}'?
-* Attribute 2
+* Suggestion
-  * Explanation on how it could be improved
+  * How about adding a little note at the end of each answers to provide related information?
+Can also consider displaying a big and obvious word saying "CORRECT" or "WRONG".

 ## Additional Notes

-_Place any additional notes here_
+Congratulations on completing project 1!